75Justin/DictSnap-API/README.md

 # DictSnap-API
 DictSnap API is a user-friendly dictionary tool built using ToolJet.
-It helps learners explore vocabulary through clear definitions, example sentences, synonyms, and categorized word types—all in one simple interface.
+It helps learners explore vocabulary through clear definitions, example sentences, and phonetic.
+All in one simple interface.

 You can embed DictSnap directly into your own website using an iframe, making it easy to integrate without any backend code or authentication.